Panjab University

 Panjab University (PU) is a collegiate public state university located in Chandigarh, India.
 Funded through both State and Union governments, it is considered a state university.
 It traces its origins to the University of the Punjab in Lahore, which was founded in 1882.
 After the partition of India, the university was established on 1 October 1947, and called East Punjab University.
 Initially headquartered at a cantonment in Solan with teaching departments scattered across northern India, it later relocated to a newly built self-contained campus in sector 14, Chandigarh, and was renamed Panjab University.
 It is accredited by NAAC A++ grade.
+It is considered the No. 1 university in Punjab and Haryana.

 The university has 78 teaching and research departments and 10 centres/chairs for teaching and research at the main campus located at Chandigarh.
 It has 201 affiliated colleges spread over the eight districts of Punjab state and union-territory of Chandigarh, with Regional Centres at Sri Muktsar Sahib, Ludhiana and Hoshiarpur.
 It is one of the well-ranked universities in India.

 The campus is residential, spread over 550 acre in sectors 14 and 25 of the city of Chandigarh.
 The main administrative and academic buildings are located in sector 14, beside a health centre, a sports complex, hostels and residential housing.